pmcabrales/kafka-workshop/README.md

 * Alejandro Quesada (alejandro.quesada@kairosds.com)

-* Pedro Martinez (pedro.martinez@kairosds.com) Software Engineer that has been working with Java technologies for the last 10 years.
+* Pedro Martínez (pedro.martinez@kairosds.com) Software Engineer that has been working with Java technologies for the last 10 years.

 ### What are we going to do?